Executive Course to master Electricity Markets

 - To discuss the potential for market power and present measures to mitigate market power

-- To explain the long-term investment incentives, and the impact of price caps on these incentives
+- To explain the long-term investment incentives, and the impact of price caps and other types of regulatory interventions on these incentives

 - To describe objectives of the government’s environmental policies and their impact on the power industry and on energy companies

 - To discuss the impact of market rules (for instance, those related to subsidies to renewables, capacity markets, etc.) for producers and retailers